 Today, these two contrasting philosophical approaches—behavioral and relational-attachment—exist side-by-side.
 It’s important to reflect on their influences on our own approaches, and whether they are appropriate in light of our current understanding of social and emotional development as well as basic neuroscience.

 My own graduate classes in child psychology in the 1980s was informed by a combination of these approaches.
 Then came the 1990s, known as the Decade of the Brain, which brought entirely new ways of understanding children’s brain development.
 These new breakthroughs helped us understand how children develop psychological resilience: through relational safety and by recognizing and honoring their individual differences in perceiving the world.

 What characteristics of parenting approaches are consistent with brain and mental health?
 Compassion, loving and predictable limits/boundaries, and an appreciation for behaviors for what they tell us about each child’s unique brain and body.
-My latest book is all about looking beyond behaviors.
 When we do so, we protect a child’s budding sense of self and help to build protective resilience that lasts a lifetime.

 I share more about how to support resilience in parenting in my latest book Beyond Behaviors.
 We welcome you to join our Beyond Behaviors newsletter at the bottom of the page.